 Another major cause of work accidents involving ladders is over-reaching.
 If someone reaches too far to the side or above the ladder while on it, this can lead to a loss of balance.
 A fall and potentially a serious injury may then occur.
 A ladder accident caused by over-reaching is more likely to occur if an employee is using the incorrect ladder for a specific task but could also happen if they had not been trained properly by their employer.

 In the case of overreaching, the employer may be held liable if they did not provide the right type of ladder for the task at hand and left the employee with no other choice but to overreach.
-They also might be liable if they failed to provide training and information regarding the dangers of overreaching while using a ladder.
+They also might be liable if they fail to provide training and information regarding the dangers of overreaching while using a ladder.

 Requirements that employers should follow to protect their staff working at height are outlined in the UK Work at Heights Legislation of 2005.
-An employee may be able to claim for a ladder accident at work if any of the following appplies:
+An employee may be able to claim for a ladder accident at work if any of the following applies:

-• The employer failed to properly assess the risks associated with using a ladder for the work.
+- The employer failed to properly assess the risks associated with using a ladder for the work.

-• The employer-provided a damaged or faulty ladder to be used for the work.
+- The employer provided a damaged or faulty ladder to be used for the work.

-• The ladder was not subjected to adequate safety checks.
+- The ladder was not subjected to adequate safety checks.

-• The employer failed to properly and adequately train the employee on how to use the ladder.
+- The employer failed to properly and adequately train the employee on how to use the ladder.

-• The employer failed to minimise risks by introducing a safer work system.
+- The employer failed to minimise risks by introducing a safer work system.
 For instance, where scaffolds and other safer equipment can be used instead of ladders.

-• The employer-provided a ladder that was not appropriate for the task.
+- The employer provided a ladder that was not appropriate for the task.

-• The employer failed to provide necessary protective gear, such as harnesses and other fall protection equipment.
+- The employer failed to provide necessary protective gear, such as harnesses and other fall protection equipment.

 In some cases, the manufacturer of a ladder may also be held partly responsible if negligence on their part contributed to a ladder accident.
 A manufacturer may be considered negligent if they provided a faulty product or misleading instructions or information was provided with it.